 - Name: The name of the group.
 This is used to identify a group when assigning it to subscribers on one hand, and also subscribers are pushed as server side contact lists to XMPP clients, where they are logically placed into their corresponding groups. - Extension: The extension of the group, which is appended to the primary number of the pilot subscriber, so you can actually call the group from the outside.
 If our pilot subscriber number is 43 1 9999 and the extension is 100, you can reach the group from the outside by dialing 43 1 9999 100.
 Since PBX Groups are actually normal subscribers in the system, you can assign Alias Numbers to it for DID later, e.g. 43 1 9998. - Hunting Policy: If you call a group, then all members in this group are ringing based on the policy you choose.
 Serial Ringing causes each of the subscribers to be tried one after another, until one of them picks up or all subscribers are tried.
 Parallel Ringing causes all subscribers in the group to be tried in parallel.
 Note that a subscriber can have a call-forward configured to some external number (e.g. his mobile phone), which will work as well.

-• Serial Hunting Timeout: This value defines for how long to ring each member of a group in case of serial hunting until the next subscriber is being tried.
+• Hunting Timeout: This value defines for how long to ring each member of a group.